whydnct/fdf_docs/libs/minilibx/getting_started.md

 }
 ```

-Notice how we pass the `bits_per_pixel`, `line_length` and `endian` variables
+- `bits_per_pixel`, `line_length` and `endian` are set by MiniLibX.
-by reference?
-These will be set accordingly by MiniLibX as per described above.

-Now we have the image address, but still no pixels.
-Before we start with this,
+- Now we have the image address, but still no pixels.
-we must understand that the bytes are not aligned, this means that the
-`line_length` differs from the actual window width.
-We therefore should ALWAYS
+- Before we start with this, we must understand that the bytes are not aligned, == the `line_length` differs from the actual window width.
-calculate the memory offset using the line length set by `mlx_get_data_addr`.
+	- So we should ALWAYS calculate the `memory offset` using the line length set by `mlx_get_data_addr`.

-We can calculate it very easily by using the following formula:

 ```c
 int offset = (y * line_length + x * (bits_per_pixel / 8));
 ```

-Now that we know where to write, it becomes very easy to write a function that
+- Now that we know where to write, we can write a function like `mlx_pixel_put` but much faster:
-will mimic the behaviour of `mlx_pixel_put` but will simply be many times
-faster:

 ```c
 typedef struct	s_data {